utam0k/utam0k.github.io/content/post/r9cc.en.md

 2. Reading the added test codes.
 3. Reading the entire code of commit.

-In addition to this I was grasping the rough flow by looking at the +5 commit position of the commit now doing.
+In addition to this, I was grasping the rough flow by looking at the +5 commit positions of the commit I am now doing.
 I think that it is good to check whether I can properly grasp the code by trying to implement the unique function.

 #### Step by step